will-io/swe432-servlet/README.md

 Once your app is up and running locally, you can access at htttp://localhost:5000.

 ## Important
-After you are satisfied with the changes you made to your code, remember they are still in your machine.
-You must push these changes to your github's web repo (remote), and they will be visible to everyone who has access to your repo.
-If you followed the steps linking your Heroku app with this repo, it will automaitcally deploy it.
+After you are satisfied changing your code, remember they are still in your machine.
+You must push these changes to your github's web repo (remote), only then they will be visible to everybody.
+If you followed the steps linking your Heroku app with this repo, pushing changes in to your remote repo will redeploy your Heroku app.

 # Sharing your repo with the TA
-Your repo must be private and for me to grade your code, add me a a contributor.
+Your repo must be private at all times and for me to grade your code, please add me as a contributor.
 My username is luminaxster.

 # Follow the original guide
 For more details about how to create a Tomcat setup from scratch, go to the Dev Center guide on how to [Create a Java Web Application using Embedded Tomcat](https://devcenter.heroku.com/articles/create-a-java-web-application-using-embedded-tomcat).